Future-of-Computational-Neuroscience/foundations/README.md

 # Foundations of computational neuroscience
-Brief introduction to elementary concepts of computational neuroscience.
-Please have a look on [how we work](./MISSION_STATEMENT.md).
+A guide on how you will [find information here and how we work](./MISSION_STATEMENT.md).

 Content: